 The imposingly beautiful Herstmonceux Castle is unique as it is one of the biggest and most significant brick-built castles in the UK.

-Surrounded by a large moat with a bridge across, it is one of most beautiful castles near London.
-Honestly, this is my personal favourite – not only is it incredibly beautiful, but it’s also much quieter than some of the better-known castles nearby.
+Surrounded by a large moat with a bridge across, it is truly picturesque.
+Honestly, this is our personal favourite – not only is it incredibly beautiful, but it’s also much quieter than some of the better-known castles nearby.

 As well as the impressive castle, the immaculate grounds are also gorgeous, with lots of walking and cycling trails.